Great Mongeham: History

+Church

-The village church has a complicated history.
+Parts of Great Mongeham's church, St Martin's, date back to the 13th century and it has a complicated history.

 The original building probably dates from Saxon times but there are claims that it goes back to AD 470.
 In the sixteenth century the interior was brightly coloured but by 1665 the church was in a state of disrepair.
 One-third of the parishioners belonged to religious sects and did not attend service.
 The church was restored in 1851 by William Butterfield.

 Inside the church is a helmet Known as "Paul-Tucker" which is claimed to have been worn at the Battle of Hastings in 1066.
 There is also a poem by Robert Bridges, a former Poet Laureate, written as a tribute to his nurse, Catherine Ashby.
 She came from Mongeham and spent much of her life in service with the Bridges family who lived at St. Nicholas-at-Wade in Thanet, where Robert himself is buried.

 Also in the church is the finely sculpted monument to Edward Crayford, whose father-in-law was three times Lord Mayor of London.
 The Crayfords were once a prominent local family but Stone Hall, their house by the church, was demolished long ago.
 William Crayford led a contingent of Kent men in the Wars of the Roses on the Yorkist side.
 He fought in the Earl of Warwick's division at the Battle of Northampton in 1460 and was knighted by Edward IV for his services.